10 of the Hardest Horror Movies to Watch as a Parent

 I don’t think I need to explain why this movie has earned the second spot on my list of the hardest horror movies to watch as a parent.

-This movie is terrifying enough, but as a parent, looking at it from the perspective of 12-year-old Regan’s mother, it’s truly horrific.
+This movie is terrifying for most people, but as a parent looking at it from the perspective of 12-year-old Regan’s mother, it’s truly horrific.
+Especially THAT spiderwalk scene.

 Imagine turning around and seeing one of your kids coming down the stairs like THAT!!